Emir Zade Mosque: Architecture

 Outside the Ottoman mosque there are remains of an earlier Christian church which was converted into a mosque.
 The Emir Zade Mosque is of a simple architectural style of single-dome mosque, like most in Greece and the rest of the Balkans.

 Aside from the lost portico and minaret, the mosque survives almost intact.
 It consists of a rectangular room covered by a dome which is hemispherical inside and octagonal outside, resting on four semi-conical domes.
 On the west side there by columns gallery, the revak, roofed with hemispherical calotte.
-The cylindrical minaret used to stand on the sourthwest side; only the square base is left.
+The cylindrical minaret used to stand on the southwest side; only the square base is left.

 The marble slabs of the entrance frame have inscriptions in Arabic, which read “enter here in peace and will be immortal in the name of all-merciful God.”
 The interior of the mosque is illuminated by two parallel rows of windows.
 Inside, the niche of the mihrab was placed in the east wall, where traces of colour and the original décor still remain.
 Two more marble plaques inscribed with excerpts from the Quran in Arabic crown the arch.

 Preserved is also the fountain in the yard, bearing inscriptions and decorated with elaborately embossed Arabic art, built in 1655.
 Scattered around the mosque are several fragments of ancient columns and capitals.

 Civil engineer, Giannis Karalis, made the following observation: "The Emir Zade mosque–like several of those preserved in Greece–is of particular interest due to its relationship with Byzantine architecture, by which it was clearly influenced, as well as its integration into the medieval Greek settlements.
 The study, however, has not yet progressed."